harvard-lil/capstone/capstone/capweb/templates/docs/03_learning_tracks/01_APIs/03_in_depth.md

 ## Making Basic Queries

-This is a restful API, and its primary return format is in JSON.
+This is a RESTful API, and its primary return format is in JSON.
 For details on the data returned by the API, head over to our [API Reference]({% docs_url 'api' %})

 CAPAPI includes an in-browser API viewer, but is primarily intended for software developers to access caselaw